jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 > <strong>"We need to produce a drink that tastes nicer than Coke, that costs less than Coke, and that comes in a really big bottle so people get value for money." (page ix)</strong>

 Makes sense right?
-But there's one beverage that is worse tasting than Coke, more expensive, and comes in a small bottle that rivals Coke — Red Bull.
+But there's a beverage that is "worse tasting" than Coke, more expensive, and comes in a small bottle that rivals Coke — Red Bull.
 It doesn't pay to always be logical.

 ## My Thoughts: